Community Strides LLC Terms & Policies

 Health & Safety Policies

 We adhere to strict health guidelines recommended by health authorities to prevent the spread of illnesses.
-This includes regular hand washing, sanitization, and monitoring of participant health.
-Staff members will procure any and all necessary medical help for them while they are in our care.
-Participants may receive basic first aid for minor injuries (such as a band-aid, ice pack, etc.).
+This includes regular hand washing, sanitization, and monitoring of camper health.
+Staff members will procure any and all necessary medical help for your camper while he/she is in our care.
+Campers may receive basic first aid for minor injuries (such as a band-aid, ice pack, etc.).

 Emergency Procedures

-We require all participants to complete and sign a Medical Information and Release Form to ensure that we can provide appropriate care and support.
-It is mandatory for participation in our programs, and all information provided will be kept confidential and used only for the purpose of ensuring participant safety and well-being.
+We require all participants to complete and sign a Medical Information and Release Form to ensure that we can provide appropriate care and support during their time at camp..
+It is mandatory for participation in our programs, and all information provided will be kept confidential and used only for the purpose of ensuring camper safety and well-being.

-Community Strides provides no health insurance or medical coverage and parents/guardians will have the responsibility for payment of any medical treatment that may be required while participants are at our programs.
+Community Strides provides no health insurance or medical coverage, and parents/guardians will have the responsibility for payment of any medical treatment that may be required while participants are at camp.

-Reporting Requirements: Parents/guardians are required to promptly notify our staff of any diagnosed notifiable communicable diseases affecting their child.
+Reporting Requirements: Parents/guardians are required to promptly notify camp administration of any diagnosed notifiable communicable diseases affecting their child.
 This includes illnesses such as COVID-19, influenza, measles, etc.

-Exclusion Criteria: Participants diagnosed with a notifiable communicable disease may be required to refrain from attending our programs until they are no longer contagious, as determined by healthcare professionals and in accordance with public health guidelines.
+Exclusion Criteria: Campers diagnosed with a notifiable communicable disease may be required to refrain from attending camp until they are no longer contagious, as determined by healthcare professionals and in accordance with public health guidelines.

 Communication: We will communicate any confirmed cases of notifiable communicable diseases to affected families while maintaining confidentiality and adhering to privacy laws.

-Return to STRIDES: Participants recovering from a notifiable communicable disease must provide medical clearance from a healthcare provider before returning to our programs.
+Return to Camp: Campers recovering from a notifiable communicable disease must provide medical clearance from a healthcare provider before returning to camp activities.

-We collect and maintain information about participant allergies and medical conditions to ensure appropriate care and response in case of emergencies.
+We collect and maintain information about campers' allergies and medical conditions to ensure appropriate care and response in case of emergencies.

-Staff provides “auditory monitoring" from outside the entry door just in case there are issues, if an individual needs assistance, a staff member will assist.
-Only individuals with specific toileting protocols will be assisted by a staff member.
+Staff provides “auditory monitoring" from outside the entry door just in case there are issues, if a camper needs assistance, a staff member will assist.
+Only campers with specific toileting protocols will be assisted by a staff member.

 Qualified Staff

+All of our camp staff members undergo thorough background checks and are trained in CPR, first aid, and emergency procedures.
+Mandated Reporting.
 California state law mandates that workers in certain professions must make reports if they have reasonable cause to suspect abuse or neglect.
-All professionals who work at Community Strides are considered mandatory reporters because their profession is in the educational, clinical or therapeutic field and they come into contact with vulnerable populations (i.e., children, individuals with disabilities, and the elderly).
+All professionals who work at camp are considered mandatory reporters because their profession is in the educational, clinical or therapeutic field and they come into contact with vulnerable populations (i.e., children, individuals with disabilities, and the elderly).
 By law, mandatory reporters must report suspected abuse or neglect regardless of whether or not the knowledge of the abuse was gained in the reporter’s official capacity.
 The mandatory reporting of abuse or neglect is a 24-hour obligation.
 For more information, visit https://mandatedreporterca.com.